boost-ext/di/doc/tutorial.md

 [Boost].DI can [inject] dependencies using direct initialization `T(...)` or uniform initialization `T{...}` for aggregate types.
 </span>

-And full example!
+And the full example!
 ![CPP](https://raw.githubusercontent.com/boost-ext/di/cpp14/example/tutorial/basic_create_objects_tree.cpp)

-Check out also other examples.
+Also check out the other examples.
 Please, notice that the diagram was also generated using `[Boost].DI` but we will get into that a bit later.

 ![CPP(BTN)](Run_Hello_World_Example|https://raw.githubusercontent.com/boost-ext/di/cpp14/example/hello_world.cpp)
 ![CPP(BTN)](Run_Automatic_Injection_Example|https://raw.githubusercontent.com/boost-ext/di/cpp14/example/automatic_injection.cpp)